iclr-blogposts/2024/_posts/2024-05-07-fairness-ai-two-phil-or-just-one.md

 The acyclic graph in Figure 8 for selection on predictor is similar to that for selection on label.
 The features and label are simply reversed in this situation.
 This is also in accordance with the similarity seen between equalized odds and conditional use accuracy equality.
 Through $$ X^{\bot}_A $$, are $$ A $$ and $$ Y $$ connected, which means that if the prediction is known, which is captured in $$ X^{\bot}_A $$, then $$ A $$ and $$ Y $$ are independent, which is necessary to satisfy conditional use accuracy.

 ### Confirmation with experiments
 This relation between counterfactual fairness and group fairness is supported by experiments<d-cite key="Causal_context"></d-cite>.
 These experiments were done on a synthetic version of the Adult dataset<d-cite key="Kohavi"></d-cite>.
+A simulated protected class A was added where the incidence is balanced (50/50 odds of belonging to the protected class or not).
+If someone belonged to the protected class, then there is a causal effect of A on X: $$P(race=other) = 0.8 $$.
+This thus means that A will loosely relate to someone's race being noted as "other".
+This dataset serves as the target distribution for the biased datasets.

-Table 2 shows that satisfying a certain counterfactual fairness will satisfy the corresponding fairness measure, confirming the theoretical results above.
+A counterfactually fair model is achieved by by taking the average prediction of an instance if it were part of the protected class and if it was not.
+Three biased datasets are created based on the directed acyclic graphs in Figures 8, 9, and 10.
+Table 2 shows that satisfying counterfactual fairness for a certain type of dataset will satisfy a corresponding fairness measure, confirming the theoretical results above.

 <div class="caption">
     Table 2: The results of applying counterfactual fairness to a model with its performance on different fairness measures.